Code-Institute-Submissions/DiscoverChina-MS2/README.md

 - Physically viewed on multiple devices (Iphone XR, Iphone 12, Iphone 12 Plus, Ipad, Desktop).
 - Tested on multiple browsers (Google Chrome, Opera, Firefox, Microsoft Edge and Safari).
 ### Manual Testing problems and solutions
-- Found an issue with page loading times, after looking for what is casuing the issue I found it was the amount of images, to fix this I reduced the file sizes and added the lazy loading attribute to the images.
+- I found an issue with page loading times, after looking for what was casuing the issue I established it was the amount of images, to fix this I reduced the file sizes and added the lazy loading attribute to the images.
-- After checking the website on each device on chrome developer tools, I found bootstrap medium classes only applied to normal sized tablets, larger tablets like the Ipad Pro caused the site responsivness to break.
-To fix this I added in a media query to hide the images that broke the responsivness.
+- After checking the website on each device on chrome developer tools, I found bootstrap medium classes only applied to normal sized tablets, larger tablets like the Ipad Pro caused the site responsiveness to break.
+To fix this I added in a media query to hide the images that broke the responsiveness.
-- A bug was found with the slideshow/ hero images that caused them to be reloaded everytime they done there cycle through, to fix this issue I removed the custom script and opted for bootstrap carousul which fixed the bug.
+- A bug was found with the slideshow/ hero images that caused them to be reloaded everytime they finished going through the slideshow, this caused the loading time to go up.
+To fix this issue I removed the custom script and opted for bootstrap carousul which fixed the bug.
-- Found a bug where the to top button would go behind the map, to fix this I added **z-index: 1;** to the map.
+- I found a bug where the to top button would go behind the map, to fix this I added **z-index: 1;** to the map.
-- Lazy Loading is currently supported by (Chrome, Edge, Opera and Firefox), It is currently under development for Safari [Link About lazy loading support](https://web.dev/browser-level-image-lazy-loading/).
+- Lazy Loading is currently supported by (Chrome, Edge, Opera and Firefox).
+It is currently under development for Safari [Link About lazy loading support](https://web.dev/browser-level-image-lazy-loading/).
 - Top Button goes behind

 ## Deployment